Daven00/hazards-to-attributes/README.md

 ```

 The utility downloads the SIFIS-Home Hazards ontology from [here](https://www.sifis-home.eu/ontology/ontology.rdf) and extracts the individuals of class Hazard.
-Then, for each hazard, it prints on the standard output the XACML code that can be used to populate an XACML request and an XACML policy.
+Then, for each hazard, it prints -on the standard output- the XACML code that can be used to populate an XACML request and an XACML policy.

 If an argument is specified, e.g.,